Percona-Lab/percona-dbaas-cli/source/mongodb-usage.rst

 ``modify-db``
 -------------

-Changes any of the optional values associated to an existing database instance or cluster with the given name.
+This subcommand changes any of the optional values associated to an existing database instance or cluster with the given name.

 Example Usage
 *************